Optimal ratcheting of dividend payout under Brownian motion surplus: Introduction

 In this paper, we focus on the long standing optimal dividend payout problem, where the surplus process is modeled by a drifted Brownian motion, and the dividend payout is subject to the so-called \textit{dividend ratcheting} constraint, that is, the dividend payout rate shall be non-decreasing over time.
-The ratcheting (namely, non-decreasing) constraint is a particular type of habit-formation that has been extensively investigated in financial economic literature. \cite{dybvig1995dusenberry} first considered a life-time portfolio selection model with consumption ratcheting where no decline is allowed in the consumption rate of the agent.
-Similar problems with ratcheting over the wealth has been studied by \cite{roche2006optimal}, \cite{elie2008optimal}, \cite{CLLL15} and \cite{DLPY22}.
-Concerning the dividend payout problem, \cite{albrecher2018dividends} considered a two-level ratcheting constraint problem, that is, one can only ratchet up once from a lower level dividend rate to a higher one. \cite{albrecher2020optimal} and \cite{albrecher2022optimal} investigated the optimal dividend problem with drawdown or ratcheting constraint under different surplus models by viscosity solution theory.
+The ratcheting (namely, non-decreasing) constraint is a particular type of habit-formation that has been extensively investigated in financial economic literature.
+Dybvig \cite{dybvig1995dusenberry} first considered a life-time portfolio selection model with consumption ratcheting where no decline is allowed in the consumption rate of the agent.
+Similar problems with ratcheting over the wealth has been studied by Roche \cite{roche2006optimal}, Elie and Touzi \cite{elie2008optimal} and Chen et al. \cite{CLLL15}.
+Concerning the dividend payout problem, Albrecher \cite{albrecher2018dividends} considered a two-level ratcheting constraint problem, that is, one can only ratchet up once from a lower level dividend rate to a higher one.
+Albrecher et al. \cite{albrecher2020optimal} and \cite{albrecher2022optimal} investigated the optimal dividend problems with drawdown and ratcheting constraint under different surplus models by viscosity solution theory.